dsohk/rancher-devsecops-workshop/README.md

 It should take awhile to build custom Jenkins images with our own choice of plugins for this lab, upload to your harbor private registry, and deploy Jenkins with helm chart onto your `devsecops` cluster.

-While we are waiting, run the following command to setup Anchore in terminal 2.
+While we are waiting, run the following command to setup Anchore in terminal 2 of your Harbor VM.

 ```
 cd ~/devsecops/anchore